 The summer of 2013 was a very shady one here in north-central Georgia...and something very strange happened in our nursery and gardens: not only were the 'Dynamite' and other varieties of red flowering crape myrtles on our nursery and in our gardens blooming pink or white, we were getting feedback from customers in our area about how the red crape myrtles in their landscapes were doing the same.

-For those of you who don't like the color change, the good news is that it's only a temporary condition as the plants will start blooming red again when they receive adequate sunlight, sometimes during the same growing season if and when later blooms open on a sunny and warmer day.
+For those of you who don't like the color change, the good news is that it's only a temporary condition as the plants will start blooming red again when they receive adequate sunlight.
+This often occurs during the same growing season if and when later blooms open on a sunnier day.